 1. Use as a Poncho

 Packing a tent or tarp for an emergency shelter is, of course, optimal–but such items take up a lot of space and are heavier as well.
-Even a one-person tent will not fit in a child’s backpack, but a trash bag and some duct tape surely will.
+Even a one-person tent will not fit in a child's backpack, but trash bags and some duct tape surely will.